-Savings and benefits rules
+UK savings and benefits rules for 2024

 Can you claim benefits if you have savings?
 If you’re thinking about applying for benefits, you’re stashing some savings away for a rainy day, or if you already have both benefits and savings and want to know how this will affect you, we have the answers.
 Read this page to understand savings and benefits rules and find out how benefits and savings impact each other, especially when it comes to means-tested benefits.